Are Fried Green Tomatoes and Tomatillos Identical for Recipe Purposes?

 With their firm texture and slightly tart taste, they transformed green tomatoes into a mouthwatering treat when coated in a seasoned cornmeal crust and fried to golden perfection.

-This classic recipe celebrates the garden’s bounty and delivers a satisfying dish that can be enjoyed as an appetiser, snack, or side.
+This classic recipe celebrates the garden’s bounty and delivers a satisfying dish that can be enjoyed as an appetizer, snack, or side.

 Basic Ingredients: